Thanatisia/SharedSpace/Docs/Programming/Languages/Rust/Libraries/built-in/std.md

         - Return
             - Result : besides storing the value into the String container, the function will also return a Results enumeration (enum) value
                 + Type: enum.Result
+- std::process::Stdio
+    - `::piped()` : Initializes a new pipe when used in a standard stream to connect the parent and child processes (used with 'std::process::Command')
+        - Return
+            - pipe : The pipe object used to stream the results from the stream source to a destination buffer
+                + Type: std::process::Stdio
 - std::process::Command
     - `::new(command_string)` : Initialize a new 'Command' structure object with the specified command to be executed
         - Parameter Signature/Header